jao45gg/MyWalletFront/README.md

 By using this app any user can keep track of their money !

 ## Technologies
-The following tools and frameworks were used in the construction of the project:<br>
+The following tools and frameworks were used in the construction of the project, you can find the full list on the package.json:<br>
 <p>
   <img style='margin: 5px;' src='https://img.shields.io/badge/styled-components%20-%2320232a.svg?&style=for-the-badge&color=b8679e&logo=styled-components&logoColor=%3a3a3a'>
   <img style='margin: 5px;' src='https://img.shields.io/badge/axios%20-%2320232a.svg?&style=for-the-badge&color=informational'>